Find Trade Colleges

 $62,890 Median Salary

-Types of Degrees Mining & Petroleum Technology Majors Are Getting
+Types of Degrees Mining & Petroleum Tech Majors Are Getting

-The following table lists how many mining & petroleum technology graduations there were for each degree level during the last year for which data was available.
+The following table lists how many mining & petroleum technology graduations there were in 2021-2022 for each degree level.

 Education Level Number of Grads